-In the past literature, a number of studies has characterized Web server performance [14-16].
-Also, some researchers have compared and evaluated the performance of Web/Web proxy servers for HTTP/1.0 and HTTP/1.1 in [13, 17].
-Various studies have focused on cache replacement algorithms [18-20].
+In the past literature, a number of studies have characterized Web server performance ([8, 9, 10]).
+Also, some researchers have compared and evaluated the performance of Web/Web proxy servers for HTTP/1.0 and HTTP/1.1 in [3, 6].
+Various studies have focused on cache replacement algorithms [4, 5].
 However, little work has been done on the management of server resources.
 Server resources are finite and cannot be increased when the server is running.
-If the remaining resources become shorthanded, the server cannot function fully and this results in server performance degradation.
-Moreover, a Web proxy server behaves as a sender host for downward TCP connections and as a receiver host for upward TCP connections.
-It means that more careful treatment of the resources should be done at the proxy server.
-On the current Internet, however, most Web proxy servers including those of [21, 22] do not take into consideration such a case.
+If the remaining resources are limit, the server cannot function fully and this results in degraded server performance.